cynthiajteo/memorygame/README.md

 ## About the game:
 This is a game to test your memory!
 All you have to do is open one card at a time and remember the image and match it with another card that has the exact image.
 Watch out for your HP, make sure you don't reach 0.

+There are 3 levels:
+* Easy: 10 cards with 5 pairs of images
+* Medium: 16 cards with 8 pairs of images
+* Hard: 24 cards with 12 pairs of images

 You will start with:
 * HP: 100
 * Combo: 0